AnujGore/Charles/README.md

-# BERT_stock_var
+# CHARLES
-Using BERT natural language model to detect stock variability
+Using an RNN to detect stock variability